aljaz-h/stirling-pdf-extension/README.md

 - Save the URL again
 - Re-test a PDF navigation in a fresh tab

+## Compatibility

+This extension is designed for user-hosted Stirling PDF instances that expose the standard web UI and `/view?url=` flow.

+Some custom deployments, reverse proxies, authentication layers, or modified Stirling PDF frontends may require changes to the handoff logic, especially for local file uploads.

+## Known Limitations

+- Web redirects only apply to main-frame navigations that match PDF-style URLs.
+- URLs that do not end in `.pdf` may not be detected automatically, even if they return a PDF content type.
+- Local PDF support requires the browser’s “Allow access to file URLs” permission.
+- Local file handoff depends on Stirling PDF’s frontend upload behavior and may break if the UI changes.
+- Remote PDFs behind login pages, cookies, private networks, or expiring links may not be accessible to the configured Stirling instance.

 ## Version

 Current manifest version: `1.5.0`

+## Disclaimer

+This project is an independent browser extension and is not affiliated with, endorsed by, sponsored by, or officially connected to Stirling PDF or its maintainers.

+“Stirling PDF” is used only to describe compatibility with user-hosted Stirling PDF instances.
+All trademarks, project names, and logos belong to their respective owners.

 ## License